andrewhodel/go-mail/README.md

 Pop3Server()
 	Start POP3 Server with TLS, there are closures for each step of the POP3 process.

+Imap4Server()
+	Start IMAP4 Server with TLS, there are closures for each step of the IMAP4 process.

 ParseTags()
 	Parse string with key=value tags to map[string]string.